Banner: Knocknarea at Sunset.

 William Wakeman's plan and section of Newgrange, published around 1880, shows the mound as a huge truncated cone.
 Wakeman has filled in the missing stones to show a complete stone circle around the cairn.

 Twelve huge standing-stones remain today, the four largest arranged in front of the entrance area.
 During excavations the sockets of missing stones were not discovered, and there is some doubt as to whether the circle was ever complete.
-At least one of the stones was damaged by fire, damaged during some lost historical incident.
+At least one of the stones was damaged by fire, damaged during some long lost historical incident.
+Traditionally the Great Circle was considered to date from the Bronze age, several hundred years after the neolithic horizon, but recent research by Ken Williams is suggesting that the Great Circle is neolithic,

 The entrance to Newgrange by Robert Welch.